Visal70/Data_Jobs-_Excel_Dashboard/README.md

 # 📊 Excel Data Jobs Dashboard

-An interactive Excel dashboard that analyzes job listings in the data industry — focusing on job roles, average salaries, required skills, job sources, and monthly trends across countries.
+This Excel dashboard project analyzes 2023 job market data focused on data-related roles.
+It uses Power Query for cleaning and transforming raw data, and Power Pivot to model relationships and build efficient calculations.
+Interactive visuals include job listings by title, average salary by role and country, skill demand, and posting trends across months and platforms.

 ---